diddyjax19/Yoga1/README.md

 <h1 align="center">Yoga More than Exercise Website</h1>

-This Yoga website is a landing page that tells begginers what yoga is all about,it gives them a brief knowledge on the type of Yoga and it benefits.It tells them about the types of Yoga and it benefits.It also shows the links to all the social media platform.It also shows the picture of different poses.
+This Yoga website is a landing page that tells beginners what yoga is all about,it gives them a brief knowledge on the type of Yoga and it benefits.It also shows the links to all the social media platform.It also shows the picture of different poses.
 Lastly there is a form to fill that helps them to contact us directly.

 [View the live project here.]( https://diddyjax19.github.io/Yoga1/)